Skip to Content Skip to Main Navigation Skip to Quick Search Skip to Section Navigation Skip to Footer

 The volume of US exports and foreign direct investment into the UAE in recent years has grown dramatically and is likely to continue to grow in the future.
 This growth reflects the increasingly diversified UAE economy as well as the country's leading role as a modernizing influence in the Arab world.

-• The UAE is the United States’ single largest export market in the Middle East, with more than $22 billion in exports in 2012 – the fourth straight year the UAE has held this distinction.
+• The UAE is the United States’ single largest export market in the Middle East, with $24.8 Billion in exports in 2023 – the fifteenth straight year the UAE has held this distinction.

 • The UAE has trade relations with every state in the United States, as well as the District of Columbia, Puerto Rico, and the Virgin Islands.